-In recent years, there has been increased interest on the part of electric customers to install generating facilities at or near their site.
-Today's businesses rely highly on electronic equipment, and the need for reliable, high quality electric power is constantly increasing.
-However, while dependence on electrical power is increasing, the power delivered by the electrical grid is becoming more and more unreliable.
-The importance of reliable electrical power cannot be over-emphasized for the nearly 90% of small businesses in the United States who reported experiencing at least one power outage during 1998.
-According to a survey sponsored by Allied Signal Power Systems Inc., 500 small business owners reported an average of three power outages last year, costing each business an approximate average of \$7,500 per day (Allied Signal Power Systems, 1999).
-As a result of these and other findings, businesses are looking to increase the reliability of their electrical systems to as much as 99.9% through the installation of distributed energy resources.
+In recent years, there has been increased interest on the part of electric customers in installing generating facilities at or near their site.
+Today's businesses rely greatly on electronic equipment, and the need for reliable, high-quality electric power is constantly increasing.
+At the same time, however, the power delivered by the electrical grid is becoming more and more unreliable.
+The importance of reliable electrical power cannot be over-emphasized.
+Nearly 90 percent of small businesses in the United States reported experiencing at least one power outage during 1998.
+According to a survey sponsored by Allied Signal Power Systems Inc., the 500 small businesses surveyed reported an average of three power outages last year, costing each business an approximate average of \$7,500 per day (Allied Signal Power Systems 1999).
+As a result of these and other findings, businesses are looking to increase the reliability of their electrical systems to as much as 99.9 percent through the installation of distributed energy resources.

-As interest in this area grows, and more studies address these various technologies, it becomes apparent that there are many different terms that are currently being used to describe similar systems and technologies.
-This brings about a great deal of confusion to both customers and suppliers.
-In this study, we attempt to bring clarity to the most common terms that are being used in the area of extra-grid electricity generation: Distributed Generation (DG), Distributed Power (DP), and Distributed Energy Resources (DER).
-A special subset of distributed energy resources is Combined Heat and Power (CHP).
-Because many businesses are finding that CHP technology can provide highly efficient solutions to their electrical quality and reliability issues, CHP terminology is in need of clarification as well.
-Combined heat and power technologies can fall under the category of Distributed Generation.
-However, CHP is not only a distributed energy resource.
+As interest in this area grows, and more studies address these various technologies, it becomes very apparent that there are many different terms that are currently being used to describe similar systems and technologies.
+This brings a great deal of confusion to both customers and suppliers.
+In this report, we attempt to bring clarity to the most common terms that are being used in the area of extra-grid electricity generation: distributed generation (DG), distributed power (DP), and distributed energy resources (DER).

+A special subset of this area is combined heat and power (CHP).
+Combined heat and power technologies can fall under the category of DG, as will be explained later.
+CHP terminology is also in need of clarification since many businesses are finding that CHP technology can provide highly efficient solutions to their electrical quality and reliability issues.
+However, CHP is not only a distributed resource.
 It has also been used by utilities as a central power generating technology.
 Since CHP can be tailored to small and large applications and creates two forms of usable energy, it becomes quite difficult to classify the different types of systems.